Attic Conversion: How Much Will It Cost?

 Attic Types

-There are different types of attic spaces, which also affects the attic conversion cost.
-These are some of the common types:
+There are different types of attic spaces, which also affect the attic conversion cost.
+These are some of the common types.

 Walk-Up Attic

-Walk-up attics have a stairwell or a pull-down stepladder that you climb to get to them.
-Sometimes walk-up attics are behind a standard-size door in the upstairs of your home.
+Walk-up attics have a stairwell or a pull-down stepladder that you climb to get to the attic.
+Sometimes, walk-up attics are behind a standard-sized door in the upstairs of your home.
 This type of attic is easier to access.

 Attic Above a Garage